EliottLacommeRuiz/Resume/README.md

 # Resume

+Hello!
+My name is Eliott Lacomme Ruiz and I am currently a Junior at Northwestern Univerisy studying electrical engineering.

-This repository has all of my fully developed projects.
-Each of them have their own writeups that have detailed information on how they were designed and built.
+This is my project repository.
+Each of my projects have their own writeups (as pdfs) that have detailed information on how they were designed and built.
+Thank you for taking a look and enjoy!